Marquis-of-Sandwiches/dba_questions/README.md

 - sort_buffer size.
 Change during session and experiment, heavily.
 - tmp_dir.
 Not a huge optimization.
 Very handy for large table operations.

+Q: What's a fast way to fix too many connections error?

+- TRUNCATE TABLE performance_schema.host_cache; Or, in the old days, FLUSH HOSTS.

 Q: Is AWS Aurora a real MySQL database?

 - Yes, because it acts almost exactly like a MySQL database.
 Interviewer disagreed with me.
 It isn't "real."